tardate/LittleArduinoProjects/BoldportClub/whiteboard/README.md

 ![kit_parts](./assets/kit_parts.jpg?raw=true)

 Also included is a sheet of **StickerCAD** icons.
-I used them on my laptop case - including a redbus if you look carefully;-)
+I used them on my laptop case - including a rebus if you look carefully;-)

 ![join_the_resistors](./assets/join_the_resistors.jpg?raw=true)